A Bicycle Helmet

 What one should I buy?

 There are many good helmets on the market.
-A Consumer Reports Web article in June 2009 recommended the Schwinn Thrasher, Bell Amigo, Bell Trigger and Giro Me2.
+Consumer Reports has a few brand recommendations.
 But since the impact performance is legally regulated, you can choose based on how well a helmet fits your child and the one your child likes.
 And the price, of course!

 How to Buy

 Guide your child to pick a helmet with a smooth shell in a bright color.
-Check for a pinch-proof buckle.
+It's nice to have a pinch-proof buckle.
 Put it on your child, adjust the straps and pads or the inner one-size-fits-all ring, and then make sure it will not come off.

 When to Replace a Helmet?